nedzadk/nedzadk.github.io/_posts/2019-12-22-windows-web-development.md

 In 2016 Microsoft announced a WSL (Windows Linux Subsystem) worthy alternative to Unix Roots of MacOS.
 WSL was Linux "compatibility layer" that allowed Windows to run Linux applications.

-It sounded so cool but in reality, it was bad, you could not run every Linux application, it was painfully slow with I/O operations, installing the npm packages process could take minutes when in reality should have been done in seconds.
+It sounded so cool but in reality, it was/is bad, you could not run every Linux application, it was painfully slow with I/O operations, installing the npm packages process could take minutes when in reality should have been done in seconds.

 On top of all those issues, no good terminal emulator was available, the best one that I've used with WSL was ConEmu or starting X Server and using Linux Terminator.